cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/04-other-notations/other-notations.rst

 In our example data model, the **employee** entity participates in several relationships with itself and the **factory** entity:

 .. image:: crows_foot_relationships.svg
+    :alt: Entities employee and factory and their relationships; the employee entity has attributes ID (key), name, position, pay rate, and pay type; the factory entity has the key attribute city; the relationships are the many-to-one (optional on both sides) relationship between employee and factory labeled "works at", the one-to-one (exactly one on the employee side) relationship between employee and factory labeled "manages", and the many-to-one (optional on both sides) relationship between employee and itself labeled "supervises".

 The basic crow's foot notation can be extended to encompass the same advanced elements as Chen's notation, such as composite, derived, and multivalued attributes, weak entities and partial keys, relationship attributes, and higher arity relationships.
 Different drawing and modeling tools may or may not provide direct support for these, and notations vary widely.

 Some database designers prefer crow's foot notation over Chen's notation for entity-relationship modeling, in part due to its relatively compact form.
 We can compare the above diagram side-by-side with its equivalent in Chen notation:

 .. image:: comparison.svg
+    :alt: Side-by-side diagrams in crow's foot and Chen's notation showing the employee and factory entities and their attributes and relationships

 Ultimately which notation you use will depend on your preferences and the preferences of the people you are working with on a given project.